utep-cs-systems-courses/project-3-updated-maruvalcaba/project/README.md

 outcomes.

 ## While on the Main Menu

 - Pressing SW1 will move you to the loaded 'game', which will display some instructions and wait for input.

-- Pressing SW2 and SW3 will reload the Main Menu.
+- Pressing SW2 will reload the Main Menu.

+- Pressing SW3 will do an ambulance demo with flashing LED.

-- Pressing SW4 will take the toy to the dimming demo as requested by Ricardo.
+- Pressing SW4 will take the toy to a dimming demo as requested by Ricardo.

-## While on the 'game'
+## While on the 'Game'

-- Pressing SW1 will move you to the loaded 'game' again, reloading the white screen waiting for input again.
+- Pressing SW1 will move you to the loaded 'game', which will display some instructions and wait for input.
+Essentially, reloading.

-- Pressing SW2 will move the box to the left with sound based on position.
+- Pressing SW2 will move a box to the left with sound based on position.

-- Pressing SW3 will move the box to the right with sound based on position.
+- Pressing SW3 will move a box to the right with sound based on position.

+- Pressing SW4 will take the toy to the Main Menu.

+## While on the Ambulance

-- Pressing SW4 will go back to the Main Menu
+- Pressing SW4 will take you back to the Main Menu.

+- Pressing any other button will have no effect in this state.

-## While on the buzzer demo
+## While on the Dimming Demo

 - Pressing SW3 will take you back to the Main Menu.

-- Pressing anything else will have no effect in this state.
+- Pressing any other button will have no effect in this state.

 ## To clean up